WebOfTrust/WOT-terms/agenda.md

 `Henk` suggest to explicitely not target the outside world (family, friends, etc) to try and convince, because that'll be another level of complexity to achieve?

 ##### Agenda-point 2 not explicitely addressed: resource list
-Although we haven't really addressed the agenda item 2 "What are the main sources of info / concepts / terms currently for KERI/ACDC" the list is in the making [here]#resources.
+Although we haven't really addressed the agenda item 2 "What are the main sources of info / concepts / terms currently for KERI/ACDC" the list is in the making [here](#resources).
 Feel free to offer Pull Requests and extend the list.

 #### Get the content out